STA4101: Topics in Statistical Data Science

 Learning objectives

-The purpose of the course is to develop the skills needed to effectively do data science using modern tools, with a strong statistical focus.
+The purpose of the course is to develop the skills needed to use data to tell stories using modern tools, with a strong statistical focus.
 By the end of the course, you should be able to:

 - set-up and use reproducible pipelines;